 KVG Basic Insurance vs. VVG Supplementary: Two Different Products

 Switzerland divides health cover into two legally separate layers.
-The switching rules differ fundamentally — mixing them up is among the most expensive mistakes expats make.
+The switching rules differ fundamentally — confusing the two is among the most expensive mistakes expats make.

 | KVG (Basic / Obligatory) | VVG (Supplementary) | |